CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/examples/meter-reading-scenario-odometers-in-trucks.md

 # Meter Reading Scenario – Odometers in Trucks

+Efficient fleet management is crucial for businesses reliant on trucks for logistics and transportation.
+Regular monitoring of odometer readings ensures accurate tracking of vehicle usage, enabling timely maintenance and effective scheduling.
+This document outlines a detailed procedure for preparing a Maintenance Order (MO) template to facilitate cyclic odometer readings in trucks, centralizing operations within a garage-based fleet management setup.

+---

 ## Requirement

-The user wants to prepare an MO template for a cyclic reading of Odometers in trucks.
-Trucks have their base in a garage.
+The goal of the user is to create a Maintenance Order (MO) template for conducting cyclic odometer readings in trucks.
+These trucks are stationed at a garage.

 | | Steps | Actions | Obligatory | .mp4|
 | --- | --- | --- | --- | --- |